 It all starts with being a good pilot and likely logging a ton of hours for yourself.
 That is, you start with your own VFR then IFR licenses on a single engine piston/propeller plane.
 Then you get your multi-engine licenses in both.
 Then you maybe stop right there and you are "just" a CFI training student in those classes of airplanes.
 It's a decent gig, lots of students (beginners), and carries a lot of freedom.
 Single engine trainers are more or less where everyone starts, so the base of the pyramid is fat and wide (like Oprah used to be).

-In each category, there is a separate incremental license for actually being a CFI—in large part, that license is more or less the same as the one you'll have taken to have become licensed as a pilot, only the tolerances are tighter.
+In each category, there is a separate incremental license for actually being a CFI—in large part, that license is more or less the same as the one you'll have taken to become licensed as a pilot, only the tolerances are tighter.
 If you are "just" a pilot, you can get 72% or better on a given VFR exam—for a CFI, you need to have 80% or better.
 Or retake the exam.
 Same deal with the flying test itself.

 Examples of types:

-VLI (very light jet)…just 1 pilot can fly it
+- VLI (very light jet)…just one pilot can fly it

 And then there's a "heavy" (i.e., 150,000 pounds or more) and other weight and distance and structural classes.
 And each carries its own type rating, generally, as far as insurance companies go.
 As you get higher on the food chain, it is the insurance world that will focus a tighter scrutiny on your abilities than just about any other element in the ecosystem.